KasparEtter/ef1p/pages/email/email.md

   If you know that your accountant uses a plaintext-only mail client, this attack will work.
   On most HTML-capable mail clients, you can see the plaintext version only by inspecting the [raw message](#raw-message).
-  Thunderbird, however, allows you to change which part is displayed by switching "Message Body As" in the "View" menu.
+  Thunderbird, however, allows you to change which part is being displayed by switching the "Message Body As" in the "View" menu.
   If you use `display: none;` instead of `font-size: 0;`, Apple Mail won't include the additional zero in the plaintext reply as it uses something like [`innerText`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/innerText) to determine the plaintext content.
   There are plenty of ways to [hide content with CSS](#hide-content-with-css), though, and the plaintext conversion algorithm would have to consider them all.
-  Since computing what is actually displayed is impractical, the solution has to be to force all content to render in HTML messages by disabling those CSS properties.
+  Since computing what is actually being displayed is impractical, the solution has to be to force all content to render in HTML messages by disabling those CSS properties.
-  As already the original message could have contained conflicting alternative parts, mail clients which take security seriously should probably warn their users when they reply to `multipart/alternative` messages because most mail clients hide the quoted messages in email conversations.
+  Since already the original message could have contained conflicting alternative parts, mail clients which take security seriously should probably warn their users when they reply to `multipart/alternative` messages because most mail clients hide the quoted messages in email conversations.